Borealis126/QSM/docs/source/index.rst

 * Quantize

+See QSM_Quantization.pdf for more details.

-The following calculations are also available for convenience:
+The following calculations (in calculations.py) are also available for convenience:

-* ZZQ_Calc
+* ZZQ

 * anharmonicityQ

 * dispersiveShiftR

+Extensibility
+^^^^^^^^^^^^^

+To define new geometries, the user needs to define the parameters of that geometry, then add a corresponding section to the node class in node.py.

+QSM currently contains API methods for Ansys Q3D and Circuit simulations, so adding analyses that require variations of these should be straightforward.
+HFSS APIs will be coming shortly.
+Other NIST simulations and calculations will also be added periodically.

 License
 =======